ChiWilliams/ScreenLike/README.md

 Eventually, I hope to use this extension as part of an extension which trains a ML model to predict which websites will be helpful to visit.

+*How to build*:
+Clone the repository, and then in a command prompt on the directory, run "web-ext run".
+This only sets up a local session.
+I'll eventually create a more complete distribution.